Testing an activity before it goes live

 Changing the activity to private will change the ending of the URL to what we call an obfuscated URL - the ending will be a mix of letters and numbers which no one could possibly guess.
 This means that only someone you've shared the private URL with (our test subjects) will be able to access the activity while it's set as private.

-2. Publish the activity via the green button on the dashboard and copy the private URL to share with your testers and ask them to submit responses.
-When everyone is finished submitting you can retract the activity via the red button on the dashboard.
+3. Copy the private URL to share with your testers and ask them to submit responses.
+The URL can be found via the Share icon on the activity's navigation bar.

-3. Once you've conducted your research, tested the tools that you need to and/or received feedback from your testers, you may wish to clear out the test responses from your dashboard.
+2. Once you've conducted your research, tested the tools that you need to and/or received feedback from your testers, you may wish to clear out the test responses from your dashboard.
 This article explains how you can remove responses from your dashboard.